CSS Images Module Level 4

 Abstract

 This module contains the features of CSS level 4 relating to the <image> type and replaced elements.
 It includes and extends the functionality of CSS level 2 [CSS2] and in the previous level of this specification [css-images-3].
 The main extensions compared to "CSS Images Module Level 3" [css-images-3] are several additions to the <image> type, such as the image() notation, the element() notation, and conic gradients.
+This level is currently maintained as a diff spec over the level 3 module.

 CSS is a language for describing the rendering of structured documents (such as HTML and XML) on screen, on paper, etc.